jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

   * Double all the scraping times

 Why we make special interest on  performance of Kubelet?
-Kubelet/cAdvisor takes metrics about Pods, Containers, Memory Used by these, etc. Specially on environments very loaded, Kubelet CPU consumption would be very affected, it is been queried too frequent.
+[Kubelet/cAdvisor takes metrics](https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md) about Pods, Containers, Memory, CPU etc. Specially on environments very loaded, Kubelet CPU consumption would be very affected, it is been queried too frequent.

 Why we make special interest on performance of Prometheus?
 It is the core of all the monitoring stack.
 From Prometheus there are many different scrape_intervals, most of them set to 30s.
 Scraping more frequent should affect to CPU consumed.
 Scraping on loaded environments should affect also, because of more data is retrieved.